Motorcycle riders weigh in on Harley's conflict over tariffs

 MILWAUKEE — Motorcycle riders celebrating Harley-Davidson's 115th anniversary in Milwaukee have mixed opinions about the company's high-profile conflict over Europe's retaliatory tariffs on its bikes.

-Bike rider Jim Nolan says he supports the tariffs, despite Harley estimating they'll cost the company about $100 million a year.
-Nolan and others in support of President Donald Trump's tariffs argue that they send a strong message to other countries that have had unfair trade practices.
+Bike rider Jim Nolan, who rode in from Arizona, tells Wisconsin Public Radio that he supports the tariffs despite Harley estimating they'll cost the company about $100 million a year.
+Nolan and others in support of President Donald Trump's tariffs argued they send a strong message to countries that have had unfair trade practices.

+"It's going to sting in the beginning," Nolan said.
+"It's going to hurt a little bit, but in the long run it's going to benefit America."

+"I don't like it, but I do understand it," said Nebraska resident Cecil Braisher.
+Patty Braisher, who has been riding Harleys with her husband for several years, added: "It's a business, you have to do what you have to do."

-Trump tweeted this month encouraging Harley owners to boycott the company because of its plans to cut jobs in the U.S. Bike rider Mike Kyzer says the president needs to stay out of it.
+Trump tweeted this month encouraging Harley owners to boycott the company because of its plans to cut jobs in the U.S. That idea didn't sit well riders attending the anniversary party, including Mike Kyzer, who said Trump needs to stay out of it.

+"He doesn't tell me what shoes to wear, he doesn't tell me what pants to wear, he doesn't tell me what motorcycle to buy," Kyzer said.
+"He's the president.
+That's his job.
+Be the president."

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.